4.5

 0

 The church of Sant Pau de Pinós is located in the municipality of Santa Maria de Merlès.
-The church, originally built in Romanesque style, has been renovated several times, altering its appearance quite a bit.
+Originally built in Romanesque style, it has been renovated on several occasions, considerably altering its appearance.
 Next to the church there is a viewpoint with beautiful views of the area.

 0